CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Experiments

 \emph{Importantly, we tune most of the baselines with cross-validation via grid search.
 The set of hyperparameter, along with the results with default hyperparameters are all detailed in \cref{appx:hyper-setup}}.

-\xhdr{Benchmarks with Ground-Truth Effects} A handful of benchmarks provide ground-truth causal effects, allowing us to directly measure estimation errors.
-We report the relative error for ATE, and the precision in estimation of heterogeneous effects (PEHE) for CATE, defined as the root mean squared deviation between predicted and true CATEs~\citep{hill2011bayesian}. \cref{tab:causal_effect_results} compares \method\ to all baselines on four standard set of datasets: 100 realizations of IHDP~\citep{ramey1992infant, hill2011bayesian}, 10 realizations of ACIC 2016~\citep{dorie2019automated}, and the Lalonde { CPS} and Lalonde { PSID} cohorts~\citep{lalonde1986evaluating} with their causal effects provided by \texttt{RealCause}~\citep{neal2020realcause} (we use the first 10 realizations).
-Our model demonstrates superior performance on both CATE and ATE tasks, remaining within the top three models across all the benchmarks, except for the ATE on IHDP datasets.
-To assess the overall performance of each method on CATE, we calculate the average rank of each method (based on PEHE) on all 130 realizations, as PEHEs are not standardized across different datasets.
-For ATEs, we average the relative errors directly. \method\ outperforms all the baselines on both average metrics.
-Notably, unlike other methods that are trained directly on the target datasets, our model is trained entirely on simulated data and \emph{never} sees the evaluation data.
+\xhdr{Benchmarks with Ground-Truth Effects \href{https://github.com/vdblm/CausalPFN/blob/main/notebooks/causal_effect_full.ipynb}{ }} A handful of benchmarks provide ground-truth causal effects, allowing us to directly measure estimation errors.
+Given a dataset of $N$ units with covariates and ground-truth CATE values $\{(\mathbf{x}^{(n)},\,\tau(\mathbf{x}^{(n)}))\}_{n=1}^N$, and a ground-truth ATE $\lambda$, we evaluate models using the relative ATE error and the precision in estimation of heterogeneous effects (PEHE) \citep{hill2011bayesian}: \begin{footnotesize}

+\end{footnotesize}\\ Here, $\hat{\tau}$ and $\hat{\lambda}$ denote the estimated CATE and ATE, respectively. \cref{tab:causal_effect_results} compares \method\ to all baselines on four standard set of datasets: 100 realizations of IHDP~\citep{ramey1992infant, hill2011bayesian}, 10 realizations of ACIC 2016~\citep{dorie2019automated}, and the Lalonde { CPS} and Lalonde { PSID} cohorts~\citep{lalonde1986evaluating} with their causal effects provided by \texttt{RealCause} (each with 100 realizations)~\citep{neal2020realcause}.
+Our model demonstrates superior performance on both CATE and ATE tasks, remaining within the top models across most benchmarks.
+To assess the overall performance of each method for CATE estimation, we calculate the average rank of each method across all 310 realizations based on PEHE.
+For ATEs, we calculate the average rank of each method based on relative errors. \method\ outperforms all baselines in terms of average CATE rank, while being competitive for average ATE rank.
+Notably, our model is trained entirely on simulated data and \emph{never} sees the evaluation data during pre-training.
 While some baseline estimators in \cref{tab:causal_effect_results} perform well on specific datasets, they underperform on others.
 In contrast, the consistent performance of \method\ suggests that amortized approaches can potentially eliminate the manual burden of task-specific estimator design.